 How to make it:

-Tidy up the meat by removing the bone, fat and sinew but not the gelatinous parts in the meat.
-Cut the meat into bite-sized cubes, and chop the onions roughly.
+Tidy up the meat by removing the bone, fat, and sinew but not the gelatinous parts in the meat.
+Cut the meat into bite-sized cubes, and chop the onions.

-Heat the clarified butter in a large pan and soften the onions very slowly by cooking them over a fairly low heat and stirring constantly – the longer they cook, the better the juices become.
+Heat the clarified butter in a large pan and soften the onions very slowly by cooking them over a fairly low heat and stirring constantly – the longer they cook, the better.

 Sprinkle the paprika powder over them, quickly take out any heat by splashing over with a dash of vinegar, and stir in the tomato paste.
-Add the meat, stir briefly and then flavour with the garlic, caraway, salt, pepper and a pinch of marjoram.
-Add some water, so that the meat is just covered, and depending on the type of meat steam for around 2 – 3 hours until soft.
+Add the meat, stir briefly, and then flavour with the garlic, caraway, salt, pepper, and a pinch of marjoram.
+Add some water, so the meat is just covered, and depending on the type of meat steam for around 2 – 3 hours until soft.
 Stir occasionally and top up regularly with small amounts of water.

-Once the meat is tender, pour in some more water and allow the juice to cook in for a final 10 – 15 minutes.
-At the end, season according to taste.
+Once the meat is tender, pour in some more water and allow the juice to boil down for a final 10 – 15 minutes.
+Season according to taste.

-For the garnish, place the sausages in hot water in the final 10 – 15 minutes and fry the eggs in butter until they are soft fried eggs.
-Slice the pickled gherkins that they can be fanned out.
+For the garnish, place the sausages in hot water in the final 10 – 15 minutes and fry the eggs in butter.
+Slice the pickled gherkins so that they can be fanned out.